 Who is this program for?

-This program is ideal for individuals who wish to take a personal look at their spiritual beliefs and practices as well as for Psychotherapists and Counsellors who want to guide and support others on their spiritual journey.
-This area of study is very effective for Psychotherapists and Counsellors to have since many clients seek direction on their spiritual issues as well.
+This program is ideal for individuals who want to guide and support others on their spiritual journey and who wish to take a personal look at their spiritual beliefs and practices.
+This area of study is very effective for Psychotherapists and Counsellors since many clients seek direction on their spiritual issues as well.

 Areas of Study